Inference for multiple treatment effects using confounder importance learning: Derivations

-which is independent of $\btheta$, and where $\pi_{t}$ is the marginal prior inclusion probability within our framework.
-Then, implementing the approximation \eqref{eq:prop3_eq2} into \eqref{eq:l1eq1} gives
+which is independent of $\btheta$, and where $\pi_{t}$ is the marginal prior inclusion probability for treatment $t$ (by default, $\pi_t=1/2$).
+Then, taking \eqref{eq:l1eq1} and replacing $p_0(\bdelta,\bgamma \mid \by)$ by the approximation given by \eqref{eq:prop3_eq2} gives

-Note that the product in the RHS of \eqref{eq:prop3_eq3} defines a probability distribution on $(\delta_1, \dots, \delta_{T}, \gamma_1, \dots, \gamma_{J})$ with independent components, hence the sum is the normalizing constant of such distribution.
-Thus, this constant is just the product of the univariate normalizing constants.
+The terms inside the sum in the right-hand side defines a probability distribution on $(\delta_1, \dots, \delta_{T}, \gamma_1, \dots, \gamma_{J})$ with independent Bernoulli components, hence their sum is the normalizing constant of said distribution.
+Since the distribution has independent components, the normalizing constant is just the product of the univariate normalizing constants.
 The univariate normalizing constant of each Bernouilli is then